Northern Premier Hockey League

-The Eastern Ontario Super Hockey League is a senior ice hockey league with 16 franchises based in Eastern Ontario.
+The Northern Premier Hockey League is a senior ice hockey league with 25 franchises spread throughout 2 member leagues based in Eastern Ontario and the Windsor area.

 History

 The EOSHL became a sanctioned Senior "A" league in 2003.
 In 2005, the league was promoted to Senior "AAA" to compete against the Major League Hockey (MLH) league and have a chance to win the Allan Cup.
 In 2006, the league dropped from six to four teams.

 During the 2007-08 season, a new team known as the Cooks Bay Canucks joined the league.
-What ensued with this franchise his quite original, as the team, although successful on the ice, underwent two name changes in the same season.
-The team started the season as the Cooks Bay Canucks, but soon dropped it for the Simcoe County Canucks.
-Although that does not sound too strange, the Canucks made the playoffs and before game two of the league semi-final announced another name change to the Simcoe County Tundras, with new logos, and completely different jerseys and team colours.
+Although successful on the ice, the Canucks underwent two name changes in the same season.
+The team started the season as the Cooks Bay Canucks, but was soon renamed to the Simcoe County Canucks.
+The Canucks made the playoffs and before game two of the league semi-final, they announced another name change to the Simcoe County Tundras, with new logos, and completely different jerseys and team colours.

 The Eastern Ontario Senior Hockey League merged with Major League Hockey in 2008, when AAA-level senior hockey in the OHA shrunk to only five teams.

-The league incorporated as the Eastern Ontario Super Hockey League (EOSHL) ahead of the 2019–20 season with 4 teams: Cornwall Senior Prowlers, West Carleton Rivermen, Maxville Millionaires and Deseronto Bulldogs.
+The league split off from Allan Cup Hockey and incorporated as the Eastern Ontario Super Hockey League (EOSHL) ahead of the 2019–20 season with 4 teams: Cornwall Senior Prowlers, West Carleton Rivermen, Maxville Millionaires and Deseronto Bulldogs.

+In 2024, the EOSHL added 2 new teams: Westport Lumberjacks and Lindsay Barncats, and relocated its new Manotick and Pontiac franchises.

+By April 2024, the EOSHL came under new ownership by Jon Zinck and Joshua Rowlands and was subsequently rebranded to the Northern Premier Hockey League (NPHL).
+All of the prior EOSHL franchises were reorganized into the NPHL umbrella as the Capital League.
+2025 also saw the relocation of the new Akwesasne, Tamworth, and Shawville franchises, and the introduction of 2 new teams to the Capital League: County Royals and Durham Devils.

+In 2025, the NPHL also added a second league under its umbrella, the Metropolitan League, in the Windsor, Ontario area.

+Teams (Capital League)

+The Capital League has 17 teams as of the 2025-26 NPHL season.